Last Updated: 11/12/20 | November 12th, 2020

 We talked about overland tours previously.
 There is a really wide range of ways in which you can do a tour in Namibia.
 The least expensive option is to go with one of the many overland tour companies such as Oasis, Nomad, Acacia, or Intrepid.

 The TransNamib passenger train makes only a few stops, but it definitely provides interesting views of this desert country out the window.
 Trains mostly operate at night, so if you plan to make use of the train you should be prepared to sleep in a first-class seat or economy reclining seat.
 There are no sleeping cabins aside from the Keetmanshoop-Windhoek train.
-Tickets range from $6 to $15 USD for economy and business-class seats, respectively.
+Tickets range from $6-$15 USD.

-The Desert Express is another train service geared toward more the luxury-minded tourist, with prices starting at $230 USD per ticket.
+The Desert Express is a weekly train geared toward more luxury-minded tourists, with prices starting at $295 USD per ticket.

 There seems to be an increasing number of vagabonds in Africa who are getting themselves into dangerous situations and relying on strangers to bail them out.
 We would not recommend hitchhiking in Namibia, as the population is sparse and it could be hours between passing cars.